Flashcards in Unit 5- States of Consciousness (2-4%) Deck (46):

 Highly addictive, mild stimulant found in tobacco.

-Examples include codeine and morphine which are most often prescribed for pain relief
+Examples include codeine and morphine which are most often prescribed for pain relief.
+Also called Opiates or Opioids.

 Drugs that distort perceptions and evoke sensory experiences in the absence of sensory input.
 LSD and marijuana fall under this category.